Resident Charlotte W. Cipparone, MD, delivers a lecture during one of our city-wide grand rounds sessions at Golisano Children’s Hospital.

 Up to six times per year

-Four times per year
+Eight times per year on Wednesday mornings.

-During this lecture series, the focus is on presenting practical applications of research and statistics, with a particular emphasis on situations encountered by OB-GYNs.
+During this interactive lecture series, the focus is on presenting practical applications of research and statistics, with a particular emphasis on situations encountered by OB-GYNs.

 Designed to teach lifelong learning skills about evidence-based medicine, these lectures teach the principles of good research design and practical use of data analysis and statistical methods.